 3. Larger hotels and restaurants may accept credit cards.
 Most smaller ones and some hostels don’t.
 Here's more on Bolivian money.

 4. There are many ENTEL, VIVA and TIGO "call centers" or kiosks where you can also place cellphone calls.
 There are also a a lot of cheap internet cafés.
 Some hostels don't have internet or WIFI.
 Most larger hotels do.
 If you plan to bring a cellphone with you, be aware that Bolivia is on a different grid and many overseas cellphones don't work here.
-You may be better off renting a cellphone.
 If you choose to travel without one, here's how to place phone calls in Bolivia.

 5. Be careful of "police officers" who ask to see your passport or documents.
 Still, by law you must carry your documentation at all times.